 Prague's perfectly placed for exploring more of Bohemia, and the train connections are brilliant.
 Here are the best escapes:

-• Český Krumlov 🏰 About 3 hours south, this UNESCO-listed town is like stepping into a fairytale.
+Cesky Krumlov - About 3 hours south, this UNESCO-listed town is like stepping into a fairytale.
 A massive castle towers over a gorgeous medieval old town wrapped in a loop of the Vltava River.
-It's touristy but absolutely worth it – go midweek if you can.
 The castle gardens and tower views are stunning.

-• Kutná Hora & the Bone Church 💀 Just an hour east by train, this former silver-mining town has two must-sees: the spectacular Gothic St. Barbara's Cathedral and the utterly bizarre Sedlec Ossuary (Bone Church), where a chandelier made of human bones hangs from the ceiling.
-It's creepy, fascinating, and genuinely unlike anywhere else.
+Kutna Hora and the Bone Church - An hour east by train.
+The spectacular Gothic St. Barbara's Cathedral and the utterly bizarre Sedlec Ossuary (Bone Church), where a chandelier made of human bones hangs from the ceiling.
+Creepy, fascinating, and genuinely unlike anywhere else.

-• Karlovy Vary ♨️ Two hours west, this elegant spa town looks like something from a Wes Anderson film – pastel-coloured buildings, ornate colonnades, and hot springs you can drink from (they taste... medicinal).
+Karlovy Vary - Two hours west, an elegant spa town that looks like something from a Wes Anderson film.
+Pastel-coloured buildings, ornate colonnades, and hot springs you can drink from (they taste medicinal).
 Famous for its film festival, Moser crystal, and Becherovka herbal liqueur.
-Proper fancy day out.

-• Pilsen 🍺 The birthplace of pilsner lager – need we say more?
+Pilsen - The birthplace of pilsner lager.
 Tour the Pilsner Urquell brewery, taste beer straight from the barrel in the underground cellars, then explore the town's massive central square.
-About 90 minutes by train, perfect for beer lovers.
+About 90 minutes by train.

-• Karlštejn Castle 🏰 Only 40 minutes from Prague, this Disney-esque Gothic castle perched on a hilltop was built to protect the crown jewels.
+Karlstejn Castle - Only 40 minutes from Prague, a Gothic castle perched on a hilltop, built to protect the crown jewels.
 The village below is cute for a wander, and the forested walk up to the castle is lovely.
 Closed Mondays.

-• Terezín 🕯️ A sobering but important day trip.
-This former WWII concentration camp and Jewish ghetto is about an hour north of Prague.
+Terezin - A former Second World War concentration camp and Jewish ghetto, about an hour north of Prague.
 The museum and memorials tell the stories of those imprisoned here.
 A moving experience that deserves proper time and respect.

 🗺️ Prague Holidays 2026/2027 Travel Guide